DataLatitude/Data-Quality-Check-with-Pandas/README.md

 # Data Quality Check with Pandas
 **Conducting data quality check with Pandas, NumPy, Matplotlib, and Seaborn for completeness and value inputs**

 Access data frame with scripts from number 3 to 9, and field with scripts from number 10 to 16.
 Repeat number 10 to 16 for all the data fields.
+Tested and worked with Anaconda Jupyer Notebook.

 **1. insert libraries**<br />
 %matplotlib inline<br />